jrehor/kcc/README.md

 -------------------

-And now compare the source code of these two, then the size their runtimes:
+And now compare the source code of these two programs, and then the size of their runtimes:

 ```java
 import java.util.Arrays;